top of page

 Lewes Public Library

 Since 2020, the Lewes Public Library has hosted our monthly meetings and live streamed the presentations via Zoom.
 This partnership allows people throughout the world to learn about SBC and enjoy our interesting and informative programs virtually.
-Our membership has soared to 240 due in large part to the Library's publicity and technical support!
+Our membership numbers have soared due in large part to the Library's publicity and technical support!

 Delaware Bird-A-Thon